-A Homily for the Twenty-Second Sunday after Pentecost
+A Homily for the Fourth Sunday after Pentecost

-Grace to you and peace from God our Heavenly Father and Christ Jesus the Lord, the source of our eternal comfort and good hope.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who calms the tumultuous storms.
 Amen.